wp-languages/wp-languages.github.io/README.md

 - Supports **https** by using github.io ssl.
 Composer default configuration only accepts **https** by default starting from 2016.
 - Automatically creates composer packages for WordPress translations from api.wordpress.org.
 - This repo provides custom satis repository for WordPress languages.
 See more in [wp-languages.github.io](https://wp-languages.github.io/).
-- If you would like to add more language files please submit a pull request.
+- To add more language files please submit a pull request.
-- Repos are updated daily with Travis CI.
+- Repos are updated hourly with GitHub Actions.

 ## Example configuration with composer